Positioning Vietnamese coffee brands

 Over 100 years of development, along with creating great economic value for communities, coffee has also created an international character for Central Highlands agriculture, when many farmers and ethnic minorities have known how to follow market news from agricultural product exchanges around the world.
 Coffee has become the glue that binds the cultures of ethnic groups from all 3 regions of the North, Central and South.

-Now, many regions in the Central Highlands have more colorful festivals, and each festival cannot lack the flavor of coffee along with stories of production and business of this plant.
+Nowadays, many regions in the Central Highlands have more colorful festivals, and each festival cannot lack the flavor of coffee along with stories of production and business of this plant.
 From the Coffee Festival, stories about coffee and coffee culture are more deeply engraved in this land.

-Entering the period of international economic integration, to continuously affirm and develop the Vietnamese coffee brand, it is necessary to be creative, have a sustainable development strategy and reach new heights.
-Localities in the Central Highlands have continuously organized activities to promote, honor and affirm the value of coffee, raise social awareness of sustainable coffee development, and at the same time request relevant ministries, departments and branches to build mechanisms and policies in line with the trend of sustainable coffee development; pay attention, support and create the best conditions for the Vietnamese coffee industry to develop comprehensively and firmly.
+Entering the period of international economic integration, to continuously affirm and develop the Vietnamese coffee brand, it is necessary to always be creative, have a sustainable development strategy and reach new heights.
+Localities in the Central Highlands continuously organize activities to promote, honor and affirm the value of coffee, raise social awareness of sustainable coffee development, and at the same time request relevant ministries, departments and branches to build mechanisms and policies in line with the trend of sustainable coffee development; pay attention, support and create the best conditions for the Vietnamese coffee industry to develop comprehensively and firmly.

 In March 2025, the 9th Buon Ma Thuot Coffee Festival with the theme “Buon Ma Thuot – Destination of world coffee”, took place in Buon Ma Thuot City and some localities in the province, once again affirming the value of coffee in promoting the economy of the Central Highlands region.